About the Current Viewing Resistor (CVR) / Non-Inductive Co-Axial Shunt Resistors

 Bandpass of a CVR is essentially flat from DC to an upper limit determined primarily by skin effect in the resistive element.
 Associated bandpass is based on a measured 10% to 90% risetime response to a step function of current produced by a coaxial line pulse generator.
 The di/dt of the test pulse exceeded 10^12 amps/sec.

 Unless otherwise specified, resistors are supplied with resistance tolerance of ±4% of nominal value.
 In addition, a Kelvin Bridge determination of its exact resistance, accurate to ±0.2% is supplied with each unit.
+The thermal coefficient of the coaxial shunts is 8-10 ppm/degC.
 A wide range of special resistance values for any of our standard units can be supplied.

 Case construction of all coaxial current viewing resistors is silverplated brass.
 Standard output signal connector is BNC with other connectors available.
 Large coaxial CVRs utilize a high current flange and coaxial threaded stud input connections.
 Powertek's flat configuration CVRs, the Series W, originally developed for flat plate transmission line installation, are available in a wide range of unit widths and input configurations and have been found to be particularly useful in applications requiring resistors with extreme energy and wattage ratings.

 All measurements made using the CVR coaxial shunts are traceable to National and International standards; through the measurement standards of Powertek.
 All CVR coaxial shunts are supplied with a certificate of conformance necessary for quality assurance standards such as IEC17025/ISO9001.
 Independent measurement certification is possible using UKAS, A2LA or Z540/NAVLAP certificate.